 Homeschooling and working full time

-I have always wanted to work from home… full time.
+I always thought I had a knack for homeschooling.
+Heck, I thought I would be homeschooling and working full time at one point.
+Working from home full time was very high on my bucket list.
 Like ever since I knew I wanted to have children, I wanted to work from home.
-I am not sure about homeschooling though.
-It was not a thing when I was growing up.
+Homeschooling I assumed would come easy.
+Yes, it was not a thing when I was growing up but I really thought I could excel at it.
 In Botswana, I knew this would not be an option.
 I remember as a teenager having a discussion with a couple of friends.
 I told them I was going to work from home and they laughed and told me I was dreaming.
 The discussion was around mothers working full time vs being at home full time raising kids.
 The boys felt once their wives had children,

 the most natural thing would be for them to stay at home, taking care of the children.
 I didn’t see why they couldn’t do both and I set out to do both.